-When it comes to achieving business excellence, we could all use an extra scoop of visibility into the departments, people and processes that make up the organizational chart.
-One often forgotten rung in the corporate ladder is contingent labor, or non-empployees.
-For the people who manage non-employees, like temporaries and independent contractors, visibility is a critical but difficult-to-achieve insight.
-Why?
-Because contingent labor is usually served in two flavors, banana split or rocky road.
-In a shared model, as the banana split name suggests, two departments, typically HR and procurement, split the responsibilities.
-In other models, it's all hands on deck depending on the complexity and compliance level of non-employee workers (hence, the rocky road analogy -- or, maybe I'm just hungry).
+When it comes to achieving business excellence, we could all use an extra dose of visibility into the departments, people and processes we manage.
+One such forgotten area is the procurement of contingent labor.
+For the people who manage non-employees, like temporary employees and independent contractors, visibility is a critical but often difficult insight to achieve.

+That's because contingent labor is usually served in two flavors, banana split or rocky road.
+In the banana split analogy, as the name suggests two departments, typically HR and procurement, will split the responsibilities.
+In other the model, it's all hands on deck, and depending on the complexity and compliance level of contingent workers, could make for rocky roads ahead.

 This blog was written by Matt Rivera.
 Matt serves as Vice President, Marketing and Communications and is responsible for overseeing all aspects of Yoh’s marketing and brand communications.
 Matt holds a degree in Journalism/Public Relations and has been working in the staffing industry for more than 25 years.
 Prior to this role, Matt held many different roles from branch recruiting and proposal writing to technology management and online marketing.